 3 Poke Bar

-With dozens of locations spanning from Hawaii to Washington, DC, this poke place offers a vegan item we’ve never seen at other franchise establishments.
-Yes, Poke Bar carries the default tofu option, but the “it” vegan protein to try is the Kuleana Tuna.
-Produced by plant-based seafood brand Current Foods, this sushi-grade vegan tuna looks, tastes, and chews like today’s catch—without harming any fish in the process.
+With dozens of locations spanning from Hawaii to New York, this poke place once offered vegan Kuleana Tuna made by plant-based seafood brand Current Foods.
+While Poke Bar no longer offers this sushi-grade option, vegans can still enjoy a plant-based bowl when they opt for tofu.
 The mix-ins and topping selection is decision fatigue-inducing—even when you omit the animal-based ingredients.
-Yes, there’s your standard jalapeño, edamame, avocado, cucumber, and such, but the brand also offers shredded kale, fresh cilantro, cucumber and seaweed salads, ginger, crispy garlic, and furikake.
+Yes, there’s your standard jalapeño, edamame, corn, and such, but the brand also offers shredded kale, fresh cilantro, cucumber, and pineapple.
 Add a flavor-bomb sauce like sriracha, sesame oil, or wasabi shoyu, and you’ve got a fast-casual bowl that tastes like a sit-down meal.

 4 Just Poke

-Based out of the Pacific Northwest with 16 locations, this spot makes it easy to navigate as a vegan thanks to its extremely helpful online allergen guide.
-Eat your fill by choosing any four of the bases, tofu or sweet potato protein, the standard toppings, and zesty citrus ponzu sauce.
-Just Poke gets bonus points for offering a fish-free seaweed salad.
+Based out of the Pacific Northwest with more than 30 locations, this spot makes it easy to navigate as a vegan thanks to its extremely helpful online allergen guide.
+Eat your fill by choosing any four of the bases, tofu, the standard toppings, and zesty citrus ponzu sauce.
+Just Poke gets bonus points for offering a pre-set vegan bowl plus fish-free seaweed salad.
 We can’t get enough!

 VegNews.AlohapokeAloha Poke